ucsd-cse112-sp19/team13/README.md

 2. Clone the repo/pull from the branch *master*
 3. Download all necessary dependencies locally
 	- `npm install`
+4. After downloading all the dependencies, package everything with
+    - `npm run build`

 ## [Meet The Team](https://github.com/ucsd-cse112/team13/blob/master/teamProfile.html)